Skip to Main Content

 • And the Director of Development checks for any technical issues missed by the Lead Developer in their testing

 We use a Kanban Board Asana template here, paired with a widget from Marker.io.
-Marker allows us to add a convenient reporting tool to both the frontend (UI) and the backend (Craft CMS).
+The Marker.io widget allows us to add a convenient reporting tool to both the frontend (UI) and the backend (Craft CMS).
 The team reports issues found in both locations.
 Marker integrates easily with Asana to automatically create new tasks when testers report an issue.

 Enter the QA Master